D23 (Disney)

-D23: The Official Disney Fan Club is the official fan club for The Walt Disney Company.
-Founded in 2009, the organization is known mainly for its biennial exposition event, the D23 Expo.
+D23: The Official Disney Fan Club, also known as simply D23, is the official fan club for the Walt Disney Company.
+Founded in 2009, the organization is known mainly for its biennial exposition event, D23: The Ultimate Disney Fan Event (previously known as the D23 Expo).
 The name D23 refers to D for Disney and 23 for 1923, which is the year Walt Disney founded the company.

 Membership is in two levels: free and gold.
-Membership includes Disney twenty-three (a quarterly publication), yearly gifts, events, exclusive merchandise offers, and discount and early access to the D23 Expo fan convention.
+Membership includes Disney twenty-three (a quarterly publication), yearly gifts, events, exclusive merchandise offers, and discount and early access to the Ultimate Disney Fan Event.

 History

 Bob Iger introduced D23 on March 10, 2009, during the company's annual meeting.
-D23 had a booth at San Diego Comic-Con in 2009 and held the first D23 Expo on September 10–13, 2009.
+D23 had a booth at San Diego Comic-Con in 2009 and held the first D23 Expo from September 10 to 13, 2009.
 In March 2010, D23 announced that the expo would be biennial instead of annual, and Destination D events would be held in the off year.
-In February 2013, the Walt Disney Company Japan announced the first D23 Expo Japan would be held on October 12–14, 2013.
+In February 2013, the Walt Disney Company Japan announced the first D23 Expo Japan would be held from October 12 to 14, 2013.

-In April 2013, D23 and Turner Classic Movies Festival teamed up for the 75th anniversary showing of Snow White and the Seven Dwarfs, and Kirk Douglas hosted the showing of 20,000 Leagues Under the Sea newly restored from original camera negatives.
+In April 2013, D23 and Turner Classic Movies Festival teamed up for the 75th anniversary showing of Disney Animation's 1937 film Snow White and the Seven Dwarfs, and Kirk Douglas hosted the showing of Disney's 1954 film 20,000 Leagues Under the Sea newly restored from original camera negatives.

 Steven Clark stepped down as head of D23 in late September 2013.
 In January 2014, Adam Sanderson took over as Senior Vice President, Corporate Communications with oversight of the Disney Archives.
-At the November 21, 2014 weekend event, Destination D, Sanderson indicated that the silver level of membership was being discontinued.
+At the November 21, 2014, weekend event, Destination D, Sanderson indicated that the silver level of membership was being discontinued.